-8 See National Taxpayer Advocate, 2003 Annual Report to Congress 5; National Taxpayer Advocate, FY 2001 Annual Report to Congress, 172.
-See also National Taxpayer Advocate, 2004 Annual Report to Congress 433 problem for some taxpayers who exercise their options after the effective date of the legislation.
-It would also help some taxpayers with existing AMT credits use the credits more rapidly, because a higher exemption amount would make it more likely that their regular tax would exceed their tentative minimum tax.
+&lt;sup>8 See National Taxpayer Advocate, 2003 Annual Report to Congress 5; National Taxpayer Advocate, FY 2001 Annual Report to Congress, 172.
+See also National Taxpayer Advocate, 2004 Annual Report to Congress 433.

-9 The proposal has the additional advantage of allowing the taxpayer to determine his or her eligibility for the AMT by looking at a specific line on Form 1040, rather than completing a worksheet or the actual AMT form.
+&lt;sup>9 The proposal has the additional advantage of allowing the taxpayer to determine his or her eligibility for the AMT by looking at a specific line on Form 1040, rather than completing a worksheet or the actual AMT form.

-10 See National Taxpayer Advocate, 2003 Annual Report to Congress 5.
+&lt;sup>10 See National Taxpayer Advocate, 2003 Annual Report to Congress 5.
 The exemption amount on a joint return is currently \$58,000, but this amount begins to phase out when alternative minimum taxable income exceeds \$150,000.
 IRC § 55(d).
 The phase-out may also need to be adjusted or eliminated.
-11 See National Taxpayer Advocate, 2003 Annual Report to Congress 18.
+See National Taxpayer Advocate, 2003 Annual Report to Congress 18.